scalableminds/webknossos/docs/getting_started.md

 ## Your First Annotation
-Click the `Create Annotation` button while in "View" mode to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons, or annotate segments as volume annotations.
+Click the `Create Annotation` button while in "View" mode to create your first annotation.
+WEBKNOSSOS will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons, or annotate segments as volume annotations.

 Depending on the current tool - selectable in the top bar - various actions can be performed.
 Note that the most important controls are always shown in the status bar at the bottom of your screen.